tunahansalih/tunahansalih.github.io/resume.md

 `2018 - 2021`
 __Boğaziçi  University__
-MSc in Computer Enginnering
+MSc in Computer Engineering

 `2012 - 2017`
 __Boğaziçi  University__
-BSc in Computer Enginnering
+BSc in Computer Engineering

 ## Occupation

 `Nov 2022 - Current`
 __Machine Learning Engineer__, Lyrebird Studio
-- Architected machine learning CI/CD pipelines using Github Actions and build architecture as code using AWS CDK, enabling outputs of the research team to be quickly deployed as service.
+- Architected machine learning CI/CD pipelines using GitHub Actions and build architecture as code using AWS CDK, enabling outputs of the research team to be quickly deployed as a service.
-- Created golden AMI's for GPU accelerated instances using Packer, dramatically reducing boot-up time from tens of minutes to a few seconds and allowing for faster scale-up to handle high volumes.
+- Created golden AMIs for GPU-accelerated instances using Packer, dramatically reducing the boot-up time from tens of minutes to a few seconds and allowing for faster scale-up to handle high volumes.
-- Designed and deployed image generation services based on stable diffusion to production environment, handling thousands of requests per day on GPU-accelerated instances.
+- Designed and deployed image generation services based on stable diffusion to the production environment, handling thousands of requests per day on GPU-accelerated instances.
 - Integrating deep learning-based generative solutions to existing applications, enhancing the capabilities of applications.

 `Aug 2021 - Nov 2022`